krish-vijayan/Skills-Assignment-Front-End/README.md

-# Group 198 Skills Assignment
+# Group 198 Skills Assignment: Front-End

 This is an interactive webpage that has a brief introduction of each of the members in group 198 of the WEA Manulife stream.